neverstopbuilding/blog/src/_posts/2014-03-26-queue-jekyll-on-heroku.md

 This is the task that will be scheduled, cloning the code and pushing it to the Heroku remote.
 Note the `git commit --allow-empty -m 'Force rebuild'` command.
 This is required because in general, all that will change between queued post releases is the time, not source code will change so Heroku won't rebuild.
 This commit ensures a rebuild occurs.

 Also you will note reference to a `heroku_private.pem` file.
 This file contains an SSH private key specifically created for this deployment process.
-It's probably a security sin to have committed it and pushed it to the nab-deploy remote, alternatively I could have stored it as a config parameter and written it out to a file.
+It's probably a security sin to have committed it and pushed it to the nsb-deployer remote, alternatively I could have stored it as a Heroku config parameter and written it out to a file.

-I generated the key pair and added the private key to this app, and then added the public key to the actually production Heroku remote (in this case neverstopbuilding) here is an example:
+I generated the key pair and added the private key to this app (nsb-deployer), and then added the public key to the actually production Heroku remote (in this case neverstopbuilding) here is an example:

     % cd neverstopbuilding/blog
     % heroku keys:add ../nsb-deployer/heroku_public.pem

-Finally, I added the [Heroku Scheduler Add-on](https://devcenter.heroku.com/articles/scheduler) to the nab-deployer app and scheduled the `refresh:weekly` Rake task to run once a day at 8AM (12PM UTC).
+Finally, I added the [Heroku Scheduler Add-on](https://devcenter.heroku.com/articles/scheduler) to the nsb-deployer app and scheduled the `refresh:weekly` Rake task to run once a day at 8AM (12PM UTC).
 I can also run a `refresh:manual` task to force a redeploy for manual posting or updating purposes.

 ##Automate Your Way to Freedom
 It's rather amazing how something like a post queue can make you feel more free with your time.
 I can keep content flowing regularly even if I'd likely not get the chance to write weekly.
 With a little adjustment I could have the posts publish more or less frequently, or leverage this technique to build some fun CI/CD solutions.